muratk5n/thirdwave/en/README.md

 situation, or having those situation be extremely rare.
 Sadly such shootings aren't rare these days, due to lax gun laws.
-You can thank to Bill Clinton and centrist gamma cuck Dems for that, their triangulation finally brought the country here.
+You can thank to Bill Clinton and centrist gamma cuck Dems for that, their triangulation finally brought the country to its ultimate conclusion.
 5G issues were meant to be the side-show, creating the illusion of disagreement between parties while agreeing on everything else (bipartisanship, unity), allowing corporations buy America.
 But side issues got worse, people die, and the unnecessarily funded police is unnecessarily being accused of why they did not rush in as if acting on *Commando*.

 ---